cacheflowe/touchdesigner-onnx/README.md

 #### CUDA installation steps for Windows/NVIDIA:

-- ⚠️ I take no responsibility for your PC's existing CUDA installation!
 - Download and install `CUDA 11.8` with installer [here](https://developer.download.nvidia.com/compute/cuda/11.8.0/local_installers/cuda_11.8.0_522.06_windows.exe) - use the express install option
 - Download and install `cuDNN 8.9.7` (this part is a little unhinged)
   - The official Windows install docs are [here](https://docs.nvidia.com/deeplearning/cudnn/archives/cudnn-897/install-guide/index.html#installwindows) for reference, but they're not great.
 Let's ignore them
   - Download the `cuDNN 8.9.7` .zip file from the [NVIDIA Developer site](https://developer.download.nvidia.com/compute/cudnn/redist/cudnn/windows-x86_64/cudnn-windows-x86_64-8.9.7.29_cuda11-archive.zip)
-  - Copy and paste the 3 directories (`bin`, `include`, `lib`) right into the CUDA library location.
+  - Copy and paste the 3 directories (`bin`, `include`, `lib`) right into your CUDA library location (which also has these directories).
 This will simply add the cuDNN files to the existing CUDA installation.
 Now we're done!
     - Default CUDA location `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8`

 #### More installation notes: